 In 2013, an effort to purchase the Sacramento Kings franchise and relocate it to Seattle as a resurrected Sonics squad was denied by the NBA board of governors.

-In 2013, the Seattle Seahawks won Super Bowl XLVIII, defeating the Denver Broncos 43–8 at MetLife Stadium.
+In 2013, the Seattle Seahawks won Super Bowl XLVIII by defeating the Denver Broncos 43–8 at MetLife Stadium.

-In 2014, the Seattle Seahawks advanced to the Super Bowl the following year, but lost to the New England Patriots in Super Bowl XLIX on a last-minute play.
+In 2014, the Seattle Seahawks advanced to the Super Bowl for the second year in a row, but lost to the New England Patriots in Super Bowl XLIX.

 In 2014, the Seattle Sounders won the MLS Supporters' Shield and the U.S. Open Cup.

-In 2015, Seattle implemented a hybrid system for electing city councillors, with seven members from districts and two at-large members, following a ballot measure passed in 2013.
+In 2015, Seattle implemented a hybrid system for city council elections, consisting of seven district members and two at-large members.

-In 2015, the Washington Global Health Alliance counted 168 global health organizations in Washington state.
-Many are headquartered in Seattle.
+In 2015, the Washington Global Health Alliance counted 168 global health organizations in Washington state, with many headquartered in Seattle.

-In March 2016, the 1 Line was extended north to the University of Washington.
+In March 2016, the Link light rail line was extended north to the University of Washington, expanding the reach of the city's rapid transit system.

-In November 2016, voters in the Puget Sound region approved an additional tax increase, part of the Sound Transit 3 package, to expand light rail to West Seattle and Ballard as well as Tacoma, Everett, and Issaquah.
+In November 2016, voters in the Puget Sound region approved the Sound Transit 3 package, involving an additional tax increase to expand light rail to West Seattle and Ballard, as well as Tacoma, Everett, and Issaquah.

-In 2016, the Seattle Sounders won their first MLS Cup title, defeating Toronto FC 5–4 in a penalty shootout in Toronto.
+In 2016, the Seattle Sounders won their first MLS Cup title, defeating Toronto FC in a penalty shootout.

 In 2017, U.S. News & World Report ranked the University of Washington eleventh in the world.

-In 2017, the Seattle Sounders finished as runners-up in a rematch against Toronto in MLS Cup.
+In 2017, the Seattle Sounders finished as runners-up in MLS Cup against Toronto FC.

 In 2017, the Seattle Thunderbirds won one WHL championship.